trolllabs/eduROV/docs/install.rst

 b.
 Use pip3 and python3

-   If you don't want to make any changes, you can call `pip3` instead of `pip` and `python3` instead of `python`.
+   If you don't want to make any changes, you can call :code:`pip3` instead of :code:`pip` and :code:`python3` instead of :code:`python`.
 This will use version 3 when installing and running python scripts instead.

 Install using pip